XKMR/discord-link-phishing/README.md

 > [!WARNING]
 > SUPPORT FOR THE REPO HAS BEEN DROPPED IN 2022.
 FOLLOW UP QUESTIONS WONT BE ANSWERED IN DISCORD

+> [!WARNING]
+> This Repo is outdated and you will need to update some of the code to make it compatible with new discord features.

 > [!NOTE]
 > hack people's discord with sending them a link!
 >